plotly/plotly.github.io/_posts/plotly2/2016-10-05-how-to-add-an-inset-subplot.md

 ---
 layout: tutorial-single_layout
-title: How to make an inset subplot in Plotly 2.0
+title: How to Add an Inset in Plotly 2.0
-subtitle: Create an inset subplot using the Plotly 2.0 data visualization tool
+subtitle: Add an inset using the Plotly 2.0 data visualization tool
 permalink: /inset-subplots/
 imageurl: ../static/images/graph-with-multiple-axes-with-excel/inset thumb.png
 state: active
 tags: subplot
 order: 2
-meta_description: Learn how to create an inset subplot online using Plotly 2.0 graphing software.
+meta_description: Learn how to add an inset online using Plotly 2.0 graphing software.
 popularity: featured
 carouselimageurl:
 actioncall: Inset Subplot in Plotly 2.0
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:210

 otherlang: Know how to program?
-See how to create this in [Python](https://plot.ly/python/subplots/) or [R](https://plot.ly/r/subplots/).
+See how to create this in [Python](https://plot.ly/python/insets/) or [R](https://plot.ly/r/insets/).

 live-graph: <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~plotly2_demo/210.embed"></iframe>
 live-graph-image: